agressle/aba2setaf/README.md

   * -i, --instance `<FILE>`\
      A file that contains the encoding of the instance in the format used by the [ICCMA competition](https://argumentationcompetition.org/2025/rules.html).
   * -d, --destination `<FILE>`\
-     The file to write the resulting SETAF to. [description file format](https://github.com/agressle/GSAFSolver#description-file-format).
+     The file to write the resulting SETAF to.
   * -o, --overwrite\
      When provided, the destination file will be overwritten if already present.
   * -a, --asp\